Learn Unity Unity Basics Part 1: Complete Guide for Beginners – From Unity installation to basic operationsBasics

 • At least one number or special character

-This will be displayed on Unity services and in the community.
+This will be displayed in Unity services and the community.

-You will receive an email from Unity to your registered email address.
+Click “Create Unity ID.”
+You will receive an email from Unity at your registered email address.

-Open the body of the email and click on “Link to confirm email” to complete registration.
+Open the email and click “Link to confirm email” to complete the registration.

 Installing Unity Hub

-Install Unity Hub, which is required for Unity installation.
+Install Unity Hub, which is required to install Unity.

 Double-click the setup file to launch it.
-You will be asked to agree to the license and then to specify where to install the software.
+You will be prompted to accept the license agreement and choose an installation location.
+Set those and click the install button to proceed.

 Image5